camel-extra/camel-extra/components/camel-sapjcoserver/ReadMe.md

 SapJCoServer
 =======================

-Thsi component only support Consumer Mode, it can recieved SAPJCO ABAP function's result and wrap it as body in camel Exchange
+This component only support Consumer Mode, it can recieved SAPJCO ABAP function's result and wrap it as body in camel Exchange

 ### Run program with -D param as below